Zofran Birth Defects

 GET HELP TODAY

-Zofran users are filing birth defect lawsuits at this time with claims the medication posed an unreasonable risk to the health of the babies carried.
+Zofran users file birth defect lawsuits with claims the medication posed an unreasonable risk to the health of the babies carried.

-If you or a loved on had a child that suffered from birth defects after the mother took Zofran during her pregnancy, you may be entitled to compensation.
+If you or a loved one had a child with birth defects, you may have entitlement to compensation.

 In 2012, Time Magazine listed attorney McDonald Worley among the leading trial lawyers in the nation.
 Find out what your legal options are from one of the Nation’s best Zofran lawyers today.